Comprehensive School Health

-This whole-school model builds capacity to incorporate well-being as an essential aspect of student achievement.
+The whole-school model of CSH builds capacity to incorporate well-being as an essential aspect of student achievement.
 Actions address four distinct but inter-related components that comprise a comprehensive school health framework (Joint Consortium for School Health):

-When actions in all four components are harmonized, students are supported to realize their full potential as learners — and as healthy, productive members of society (1).
+When actions in all four components are harmonized, students are supported to realize their full potential as learners — and as healthy, productive members of society.
+(Joint Consortium for School Health)

 Currently in Alberta, three key priority areas for CSH have been identified: